ManavMehta123/DMS-/README.md

 - Change the PORT in `.env` file to another number (e.g., 3001)
 - Or kill the process using port 3000

-## Default Test Account

-You can create a test account with these credentials:
-- Email: test@example.com
-- Password: test123
-- Username: testuser

 ## Security Notes